Tax Governance and Risk Management

 Tax Risk Appetite

 Significant tax risks, implications arising from these risks and potential mitigating actions are considered by the Board when strategic decisions are taken – the tax risks of proposed transactions or new areas of business are fully considered before proceeding.

 We have a low appetite for tax risk which can be defined as not undertaking any transactions involving tax that are not fully supported by commercial activities.

 The Group maintains a co-operative and pro-active relationship with the UK Tax Authorities to encourage an open relationship and hence to reduce our risk profile.

 Where any tax law is unclear or subject to interpretation, we will engage with external tax advisers to ensure we remain compliant and to share our view with the tax authorities as applicable.

-This tax strategy relates to the accounting year ended 30 September 2017 and has been prepared in accordance with Schedule 19 of the Finance Act 2016.’
-The strategy was approved by the Board on 25 September 2017.
+This tax strategy relates to the accounting year ended 31 December 2023 and has been prepared in accordance with Schedule 19 of the Finance Act 2016.’
+(July 2023)